Empire Flippers Selling Review

-Selling a business that you start from scratch is as much of an emotional decision as it is a financial decision and after 7 years of starting and running my business, I was ready to sell.
-In fact, I was burnt out and needed to sell in order to get my life and sanity back.
+Selling a business that you start from scratch is as much of an emotional decision as it is a financial decision, and after seven years of starting and running my business, I was ready to sell.

 Why I chose Empire Flippers:

-The main reason I chose Empire Flippers was because I trusted them and their platform and I knew that potential buyers trusted them as well.
+I chose Empire Flippers because I trusted them and their platform and knew that potential buyers trusted them as well.

-This cuts down on the amount of work you have to do to prove your business to every potential buyer.
+This trust works both ways and reduces what you must do to prove your business to potential buyers.
 Empire Flippers vets your site for weeks before they let you list it.
-They make sure that the numbers you’re claiming are legitimate which puts potential buyers at ease.
-Empire Flippers also verifies the funds of potential buyers to make sure they can actually afford your business.
-This acts as a great filter and eliminates buyers who aren’t serious and will end up wasting your time.
+They ensure that your profits are legitimate, which puts potential buyers at ease.
+Empire Flippers also verifies potential buyers’ funds to ensure they can afford your business.
+This acts as a great filter and eliminates buyers that aren’t serious and will end up wasting your time.

-The fees are probably what will give someone the biggest pause before listing their site with a particular broker and while Empire Flippers does not charge a listing fee, they do take a cut of the final sale price:
+Selling Fees are generally what will give a seller the biggest pause before listing their site for sale, and while Empire Flippers does not charge a listing fee, they take a cut of the final sale price.

 $700,000 and under: Empire Flipper’s Commission is 15% of the sale price.